 My personal high-end hotel favorites include The Mansion, The Adolphus Hotel, Hotel Crescent Court, and Hotel ZaZa.

 Why You Should Visit Houston

 Houston is a stellar place to visit, especially when you are traveling as a family.
 It’s also amazing if you are into science, nature, and animal life.
+The Houston food scene is pretty much known to be the best in Texas!
 There are a ton of unique spots to add to your itinerary here.
-Though I’ve visited multiple times, they were all before I was a blogger, so I don’t have photos.
-But I have a trip planned to Houston in May 2021, so check back after May to see my photos from Houston!

 The Houston Science Scene

 The city of Houston is home to one of the premier science centers in the country, The NASA Johnson Space Center.
 The exhibits here will teach visitors young and old all about the space program.
 You can check out shuttle replicas and marvel at the gear in the Astronaut Gallery.

 The area is also home to The Houston Museum of Natural Science, which has the dinosaur pictured above.
 Here, you can check out exhibits about cool things like Pompei and its volcanos.
 It also has educational exhibits on things like the human body and access to water.
 Purchase tickets to one of their planetarium shows to learn all about the world above, too!

 If you visit the Houston Museum of Natural Science, I highly recommend the Cockrell Butterfly Exhibit!
 It costs extra, but is worth it to be transported to a magical world of butterflies!
 Other than butterflies, there’s a three story waterfall and an iguana named Nacho, too.

 Houston is a great gateway to the Texas coast.
 If you want to visit Galveston or do a road trip to South Padre Island, Houston is a great home base for that.
 It’s also near the Brazoria National Wildlife Refuge and the McFadden National Wildlife Refuge.